Taiga flycatcher

 The taiga flycatcher or red-throated flycatcher (Ficedula albicilla) is a migratory bird in the family Muscicapidae.
 The species was first described by Peter Simon Pallas in 1811.
 The female has brown upper parts with a blackish tail flanked by white.
 The breast is buffish with underparts mostly white.
 The male has ear coverts and sides of the neck blue-tinged grey with breeding males having orange-red coloration on the throats.
 Unlike the taiga flycatcher, the female of the similar red-breasted flycatcher has a brown tail while the red colour in breeding males extends to the breast in the red-breasted flycatcher.
 It breeds in northern Eurasia from eastern Russia to Siberia and Mongolia.
 It is a winter visitor to South and South-east Asia in Bangladesh, Bhutan, India, Cambodia, Laos, Myanmar, Nepal, Malaysia, Thailand, China, Vietnam, and Japan.
 Its natural habitat is taiga forest.
 It is a rare vagrant to western Europe.

 It was formerly considered a subspecies of the red-breasted flycatcher.

 The genus name is from Latin and refers to a small fig-eating bird (ficus, fig) supposed to change into the blackcap in winter.
-The specific name albicilla is from Latin albus, white, and New Latin cilla tail; this meaning of cilla arose from a misunderstanding of motacilla, the name for the wagtail.
+The specific name albicilla is from Latin albus, white, and Neo-Latin cilla tail; this meaning of cilla arose from a misunderstanding of motacilla, the name for the wagtail.